mwhawkins/HealthPoint/README.md

 HealthPoint capstone project for undergraduate computer science program.

 Some features:
-* This project incorporates linear geographical (GIS) routing, geolocation services (for check-in/check-out at a location), a geocoding API and provides custom health input forms to collect patient data from clinicians out and about in the community.
+* This project incorporates linear geographical (GIS) routing, geolocation services (for check-in/check-out at a location), a geocoding API.
+* It provides custom geo-tagged input forms to collect patient data from clinicians out and about in the community.
 * It also has the ability to review and edit prior data collected by location and/or patient.
 * It can save routes for future reference with authenticated protection from unauthorized editing/deletion.
 * The application uses route optimization to identify best (shortest) routes for the mobile clinician to take for their planned patient visitations.